A premium newsletter is a subscription business that generates sustainable recurring revenue by sending unique content to its members via email.

 This informative newsletter by Bill Bishop is about business, political and social relationships between China and the U.S. With over 50k subscribers in total and premium members are paying $15/month.

-Larger media organisations like Business Insider are moving towards premium subscriptions
+Larger media organizations like Business Insider are moving towards premium subscriptions

 Business Insider was acquired by large media company Axel Springer in 2015, and has been selling premium newsletter subscriptions for several years.
 BI Prime and BI Intelligence subscriptions have $1 “free” trials, annual membership and even enterprise options.